eliasnogueira/public-speaking/BIO.md

 # Bio

-## Mini-Bio (72 words 501 characters)
+## Mini-Bio
-Elias is a Java Champion, Oracle ACE Pro, Java Magazine NL, and Senior Principal Software Engineer at Backbase.
+Elias is a Java Champion, Oracle ACE Pro, Java Magazine NL, and Lead Principal Software Engineer.
+He's currently working at Booking.com in the Fintech Quality Foundations team.
 He shares content related to Java, OSS, and Quality Engineering at conferences, meetups, articles, and open-source conferences.

 ## Social Networks